Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Main Result

-In many circumstances, the state $x_i$ may not be available due to the high cost of sensors or physical constraints.
-Here we present an output feedback extension for \eqref{con-obs-1} as follows to solve our problem:
+In many circumstances, the state $x_i$ may be unavailable for our controllers due to the high cost of sensors or physical constraints.
+With the proposed distributed positive observer \eqref{sys:observer-1}, we can further present an output feedback extension for \eqref{con-obs-1} as follows: